PaleHazy/PaleHazy/README.md

-### Hello
+### Hello Im PaleHazy (Austin P)

-- 🔭 I’m currently working on lesson creration software in aviation education
+- 🔭 I’m currently working on lesson creation software in aviation education
-- ✨ Into infrastructure and hosting on kubernetes
+- ✨ Infrastructure hosting on kubernetes
+- ⚡ My current strengths are working with typescript and react, front end in general and app architecture.
+- 😄 I work with r3f and threejs
+- 🌱 I’m currently learning C++ And Unreal Engine Game Development
 <!--
 **PaleHazy/PaleHazy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.